What Is the Fastest Way to Become an RN?

 Why Consider Nursing as a Second Degree

-Flexible: Nurses work eight, ten, or twelve-hour shifts, or a combination of all three.
+Flexible: Nurses work eight, ten, or twelve-hour shifts or a combination of all three.
 Some are able to set their schedule in a way that allows them to work while their children are in school or match their partner’s hours to maximize their time off together.
 Some nurses work standard M-F 9-5 hours and some are even employed in remote-based positions.
 In many environments, you are working with various other nurses.
-This means trading shifts or getting shifts covered is normally not an issue.
+This means trading shifts or getting shifts covered is usually not an issue.

-Making a Difference: Nurses have the opportunity to make a positive impact on patients' lives with every interaction.
+Making a Difference: Nurses have the opportunity to make a positive impact on patients lives with every interaction.
 Thanks to the life-changing work they do every day, nurses build a stronger community by empowering patients to take charge of their health.
-A major role that nurses play is in their continued advocacy for patient safety and empowerment of patients to care for themselves as much as possible.
+A major role that nurses play is in their continued advocacy for patient safety and the empowerment of patients to care for themselves as much as possible.

 When people think of nursing, RN usually comes to mind.
 Another important credential is LPN, which stands for licensed practical nurse.
 Despite their different roles each plays a distinctive part within the healthcare system.

-While the scope of practice varies by each state license, they all share certain similarities.
+While the scope of practice varies by state license, they all share certain similarities.
 To stay up-to-date on the scope of practice in the state you intend to pursue licensure, it is best to consult with the individual state board of nursing you wish to practice in.
 For now, let’s take a look at both options to see which one makes the most sense for you.